karthiksivasai/cognizant-deep-skilling/week2/Mockito exercises2/README.md

 ## What I Verified

-- ✅`getData()` is called when fetching data
+- `getData()` is called when fetching data
-- ✅ `saveData()` is called with processed input
+-  `saveData()` is called with processed input
-- ✅ Both methods called in `fetchAndSave()`
+- Both methods called in `fetchAndSave()`
-- ✅ Multiple calls are counted correctly
+- Multiple calls are counted correctly
-- ✅ Arguments passed are exactly what we expect
+- Arguments passed are exactly what we expect

 This exercise taught me how to make sure my code is calling external dependencies correctly, which is important for testing business logic without depending on real external systems.